veekun/pokedex/README.md

 ## Current status

 The project is not _dead_, but it is _languishing_.
 It's currently being maintained by only a single person ([eevee](https://eev.ee/)), who is also preoccupied with a lot of other things.
-It needs a lot of TLC to modernize it and fix a lot of rough edges, but updating it for newly-released games is even more urgent, and that's not happening very quickly either.
+It needs a lot of TLC to modernize it and fix a lot of rough edges.

 I started on an experiment with switching to YAML for data storage some time ago, for a variety of reasons.
-Then new games came out and interrupted me.
-I knew that if I didn't commit to the YAML thing then it would never get finished and I'd just grow to resent this project, so for Sun and Moon, I'm dumping to YAML _first_ and then loading that into the old database.
-I'm also writing all the extraction code from scratch, since historically our process for new games has involved dozens of little ad-hoc programs we keep losing and a lot of manual effort.

-That means the YAML project is finally starting to show some promise, but it's taking me forever to actually get Sun and Moon data on the site.

-On the other hand, if I can get this going, the results could be _fantastic_:
+It's finally starting to show some promise — all of gen 7 was dumped to a YAML format, then loaded into the database from there — but it'll take a lot more work to get this usable.
+The intended _upsides_ are:

 - The data will include everything from older games, so you don't have to guess!
 Also, the site will handle older games correctly, probably!
 - Many more filtering and searching tools on veekun, since I won't have to fight SQL to write them!